 What is a Wrist Sprain?

 A sprain is an injury to the ligaments around a joint.
 Ligaments are strong, flexible fibers that hold bones together.

 When you sprain your wrist, you have pulled or torn one or more of the ligaments in your wrist joint.
-This can happen from landing on your hand wrong when you fall down.
+This can happen from landing on your hand wrong when you fall.

 Wrist sprains can be mild to severe.
-They are ranked by how severe the ligament is pulled or torn away from the bone.
+They are ranked by how severely the ligament is pulled or torn away from the bone.

 What to Expect